Agenda

 Corporate venture capital (CVC) has become a vital force in the innovation ecosystem through resilience, professionalisation and constant innovation.
 In 2024, corporates participated in 15% of startup funding rounds, reflecting their growing influence.

-James Mawson, CEO & Founder, Global Corporate Venturing
+James Mawson, CEO & Founder, GCV

 Fireside chat: What’s the secret to a long-term, multi-fund CVC?